managingwp/wp-shelltools/README.md

 <!--te-->

 # wp-shelltools
-The goal of this project is to make it easy to manage and maintain WordPress servers.
+The goal of this project is to make it easy to manage and maintain WordPress servers using shell scripting.
+This repository was original named gp-tools, but decided to make it provider agnostic

-## Rename from gp-tools to wp-shelltools
-I made the decision to change the name of this repository from gp-tools to wp-shelltools as the focus is not provider agnostic.

 You might find that there are still tools and functions that have gridpane or gp in their name.
 This will change when it becomes a priority.

-## Donate
+# Donate
-Stepped Tea, ocasional Coffee, Beer, Scotch, Chicken Wings help me through the day, so feel free to buy me one :0

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://wpinfo.net/sponsor/)

 # Install